DylanBingham/TruthFinder/README.txt

 ## EXECUTION
 1. Launch the application:
-   - Start the backend server using `python app.py`.
+   - Start the backend server by typing `python app.py` into your terminal from the root directory of the project.
-   - Visit the default local host (it is recommended to use microsoft edge) of flask http://127.0.0.1:5000/
+   - Visit the default local host (it is recommended to use microsoft edge at 100% zoom) of flask http://127.0.0.1:5000/
     - If you have any errors you may want to check if the 5000 port is already occupied on your machine.

 2. Analyze an article: